eshikapathak/L1-DS/README.md

 - Edit the variables at the top of the shell script to change output/model paths before running.
 - **Important:** Ensure directory paths (`OUT_DIR`, `MODEL_DIR`, `DATA_DIR`, `RESULTS_DIR`, etc.) are correctly set for your system.
 Use absolute paths or verify relative paths resolve correctly from the repository root.
 - Run scripts from the repository root (`L1-DS`) so that relative paths inside scripts resolve correctly.
-- Activate your Python virtual environment first if scripts invoke Python modules.
+- Activate your Python virtual environment first.

 Run an auto-run shell script (example):